andre-ye/andre-ye.github.io/_pages/about.md

       <p>I wrote two books on deep learning for Apress/Springer Nature: <a href="https://link.springer.com/book/10.1007/978-1-4842-7413-2" target="_blank" rel="noopener noreferrer"><em>Modern Deep Learning Design and Applications</em></a> (solo) and <a href="https://link.springer.com/book/10.1007/978-1-4842-8692-0" target="_blank" rel="noopener noreferrer"><em>Modern Deep Learning for Tabular Data</em></a> (with Andy Wang).</p>
       <p>I was a TA for 7 quarters across intro Python programming (CSE 160), intermediate Python (CSE 163), and discrete math for CS (CSE 311).
 I also TA&rsquo;d English Composition and Literary Analysis at the <a href="https://robinsoncenter.uw.edu/" target="_blank" rel="noopener noreferrer">Robinson Center</a>, and Introduction to Machine Learning at <a href="https://the-cs.org/" target="_blank" rel="noopener noreferrer">The Coding School</a>.</p>
       <p>I entered university at 14 through the <a href="https://robinsoncenter.uw.edu/" target="_blank" rel="noopener noreferrer">Robinson Center Early Entrance Program</a>.
 My worldview was especially transformed during Transition School by <a href="https://www.linkedin.com/in/amanda-zink-346331164/" target="_blank" rel="noopener noreferrer">Amanda Zink</a> teaching English and <a href="https://smlr.rutgers.edu/about-smlr/faculty-and-staff-directory/michael-beyea-reagan" target="_blank" rel="noopener noreferrer">Michael Reagan</a> teaching History.</p>
-      <p>One of my close friends who also went through the Early Entrance Program with me is <a href="https://www.linkedin.com/in/vivek-prakriya/" target="_blank" rel="noopener noreferrer">Vivek Prakriya</a>, who is the youngest city councilmember to win a contested race in a city with over 75k people (Redmond, Washington).</p>
+      <p>One of my close friends who also went through the Early Entrance Program with me is <a href="https://www.linkedin.com/in/vivek-prakriya/" target="_blank" rel="noopener noreferrer">Vivek Prakriya</a>, who is the youngest city councilmember to win a contested race in a city with over 75k people (Redmond, Washington).
+In Summer 2025 I managed social media for his campaign &mdash; running content for his run for Redmond City Council seat no. 2.</p>
+      <p>I have reviewed for CSCW, the NeurIPS Moral Psychology &amp; Moral Philosophy Workshop, and the ICML AI + HCI Workshop, and have served as a research panelist and student host at events for the Allen School and the Robinson Center.</p>
       <p>I spent summer of 2022 at Deepgram working on speech transcription models, advised by <a href="https://deepgram.com/authors/andrew-seagraves" target="_blank" rel="noopener noreferrer">Andrew Seagraves</a>.</p>
     </div>
     <div class="rip-edge rip-edge-bottom"></div>